roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/Istio management/Deploy Istio.md

 ## Prerequisites {#section_ymx_4kh_1fb .section}

 -   A Kubernetes cluster is created.
 For more information, see [Create a Kubernetes cluster](reseller.en-US/User Guide/Kubernetes cluster/Cluster management/Create a Kubernetes cluster.md#).
 -   You have logged on to the Container Service console by using the primary account or by using a sub-account that has been granted sufficient permissions.
 For example, if the cluster-admin permission is granted to a sub-account then Istio can be deployed.
 Other combinations of permissions are also sufficient.
-For more information, see [Kubernetes permission configuration guide for RAM users](reseller.en-US/User Guide/Kubernetes cluster/Authorization management/Kubernetes permission configuration guide for RAM users.md#).
+For more information, see [Grant Kubernetes permissions to a RAM user](reseller.en-US/User Guide/Kubernetes cluster/Authorization management/Grant Kubernetes permissions to a RAM user.md#).

 ## Background information {#section_f1c_rkh_1fb .section}